TheWolverine - A Few Unlikely Wolverines Grab Headlines During Week 11 Of The NFL Season

 A Few Unlikely Wolverines Grab Headlines During Week 11 Of The NFL Season

-Green Bay Packers offensive lineman Jon Runyan also received by far the most action he'd ever seen (83 percent of the team's offensive snaps) in his club's 34-31 overtime loss at Indianapolis.
+Green Bay Packers offensive lineman Jon Runyan also received by far the most action he'd ever seen (83 percent of his team's offensive snaps) in a 34-31 overtime loss at Indianapolis.

 RELATED: Jim Harbaugh Doesn't Name a Starting QB